 Perseus Mining (ASX:PRU): This successful Africa-focused gold miner is expanding its portfolio into Tanzania

 Perseus Mining (ASX:PRU) is one of the ASX’s under the radar gold stocks.
-This is not just because it has gained over 350% in 5 years, but also because it is one of the few to have thrived in Africa.
-In fact, the company is the 4th largest pure-play gold miner behind Newmont, Northern Star and Evolution.
+This is not just because it has nearly tripled 5 years, but also because it is one of the few to have thrived in Africa.
+In fact, the company is the 5th largest pure-play gold stock behind Newmont, Northern Star, Evolution and De Grey (with the latter only overtaking Perseus after a takeover bid.

-This said, it trades at a big discount to the above 3 companies despite generating 9-figure profits and not suffering cost inflation and profit downgrades in the same way that companies with projects closer to home have.
+This said, it trades at a big discount to the first 3 of those companies despite generating 9-figure profits and not suffering cost inflation and profit downgrades in the same way that companies with projects closer to home have.

 Introduction to Perseus Mining and its projects